yogensia/VSCodeSearchWPDocs/README.md

 - `searchwpdocs.cssTheme`: Choose between several themes to style the documentation when it is showed in a tab inside VSCode.
 - `searchwpdocs.openResultsInTab`: Enabled by default, it shows the documentation in a tab inside VSCode.
 If it is disabled, documentation will open in your browser instead.
 - `searchwpdocs.showOnSideTab`: Allows you to specify whether you want documentation to open on a side panel or as a regular tab.
 You can of course drag and drop the tab after it opens and rearrange it as you like.
 - `searchwpdocs.site`: Change the url to use for the search when the word isn't recognized by the extension.
 The text you have selected will be appended to the url specified here.
-With this setting you can choose it you can choose if you want to search in the [Developer Reference](https://developer.wordpress.org/reference/) site, in the good old [Codex](https://codex.wordpress.org/), or other sites like [QueryPosts](https://queryposts.com/).
+With this setting you can choose if you want to search in the [Developer Reference](https://developer.wordpress.org/reference/) site, in the good old [Codex](https://codex.wordpress.org/), or other sites like [QueryPosts](https://queryposts.com/).

 ## Known Issues